hermescenter/dontspy.eu/site/content/en/blog/european-parliament-campaign.md

 +++
-title = "Past campaign completed!" subtitle = "500+ European Member of Parliament were face analyzed"
+title = "how the European Parliament action was completed" subtitle = "500+ European Member of Parliament were face analyzed"

 # Nota per Alessandra: la tag 'campaign' deve esserci perchè appaia in homepage,